 orientation = R.random(mesh.number_of_elements).as_matrix()

-polycrystal = Polycrystal(mesh,
+polycrystal = Polycrystal(

 orientation,